The Son of God

 Acts 13:33—“That God has fully fulfilled this promise to us their children in raising up Jesus, as it is also written in the second Psalm, ‘You are My Son; this day have I begotten You.’”

 The verse, note, and cross-reference are from the Recovery Version, published by Living Stream Ministry.
 The Recovery Version outlines, footnotes, and cross-references were all prepared by Witness Lee.
 Bibles for America gives away the New Testament Recovery Version for free.
-You can order your free copy on our order page.
+You can order your free copy here.